AlexCD17/tribal_challenge/README.md

 ```
  docker build -t app .
 ```
-runing it, the app listens on the 8080 port
+runing it, the app listen on the 8080 port

 ```
  docker run -it -p 8080:8080 app